 A contractor asked for my opinion on a request he recently received.
 It’s not a win-win proposition.

-If you’re doing service work on a time and materials basis, make sure your client knows what to expect before you start.
+If you’re doing service work, make sure your client knows what to expect before you start.